cyberlord8/QtSpellChecker/README.md

 # QtSpellChecker

+I wrote and shared this 2 years ago, but somehow the repo got messed up and was missing files and would not compile.

+Here is is again all fixed/cleaned up.

-Spell check class and Find/Replace dialog written for Qt5
+## Spell Check Class and Find/Replace Dialog written for Qt5

-Qt based class with no dependencies on other libraries.
+Qt5 based class with no dependencies on other libraries.

 Stores dictionary words in a QSet (hash) for quick lookups.